GPawi/LANDO/README.md

 ###### Package installation

-Then open the Jupyter Notebook by typing into the terminal:
+Then open the Jupyter Notebook by typing into the `Anaconda Powershell Prompt`:

 ~~~
 jupyter notebook
 ~~~

-Click on the `Install-requirements.ipynb` notebook and execute all cells within this notebook.
+Click on the `Install-requirements.ipynb` notebook and execute the first two cells with R code within this notebook.
 This can take up to an hour.
 After everything is installed, you can close the notebook using `File` --> `Close and halt`. **LANDO** should be now ready for use.

 If you run into any problems, please open an issue [here](https://github.com/GPawi/LANDO/issues).